grincc/grin-wallet-api-tutorial/readme.md

 ## Generating a private key

-In order to obtain the `shared key` we frist need to have a private key.
+In order to obtain the `shared key` we first need to have a private key.
 Run the next command to generate and encrypt your private key using a strong pass phrase:

 ```bash
 openssl ecparam -genkey -name secp256k1 -param_enc explicit | openssl ec -aes256 -out private_key.pem